rnalangan/cse15l-lab-reports/Lab1Report.md

 ---
 I tested some commands after on the remote connected terminal such as

--cd
--ls
--pwd
--mkdir
--cp
--cd~
+- cd
+- ls
+- pwd
+- mkdir
+- cp
+- cd~
--ls -lat
+- ls -lat
--ls -a
+- ls -a
--ls <directory>, where <directory> is /home/linux/ieng6/cs15lwi23abc, where abc is one of the other group members'username -cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/ -cat /home/linux/ieng6/cs15lwi23/public/hello.txt
+- ls <directory>, where <directory> is /home/linux/ieng6/cs15lwi23abc, where abc is one of the other group members'username
+- cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/
+- cat /home/linux/ieng6/cs15lwi23/public/hello.txt

 It should look something like the image below.
 ![Image](Command.png)